Confederate Soldiers Martyrs Monument in Eminence: Inscriptions

-Three CSA Soldiers who were shot Nov 3 1864, at Pleasureville by order of Gen Burbridge in pretense of retaliation of two Negras that were killed near Port Royal; Sleep on ye braves for you have got our sympathy to our latest breath.
-We would not have three buried on a lot with him who caused thy death.
+The three C. S. A. Soldiers who / were shot Nov.
+3, 1864, in / Pleasureville by order of Gen. / Burbridge in pretense of / retaliation of two Negros that / were killed near Port Royal.

-William Tighe aged 30 years, R W Yates aged 30 years, William Datbor aged 20 years.
+Sleep on ye braves for you have got / Our sympathy to our latest breath. / We would not have thee change thy lot / With him who caused thy death.